TelevisionNinja/Arduino-Timer/README.md

 Methods

 - start()
-  - starts the timer and resets the elapsed time
+  - starts or resumes the timer. the timer resumes if reset() was not called before start() is called

 - stop()
   - stops the timer and sets the elapsed time

-- setStartValue(unsigned long value)
-  - sets the starting point of the timer to a given initial value (in milliseconds)

-- getStartValue()
-  - returns the set starting value (in milliseconds)

 - getTime()
   - returns the time the timer is currrently at or stopped on

 - reset()
-  - sets the timer back to 0 or the starting value if one is set and stops the timer if it's running
+  - sets the timer back to 0 and stops the timer if it's running

+- isRunning()
+  - check if the timer is running